 College Suspension: Separation from the College for a specified minimum period of time, after which the student is eligible to return.
 Eligibility may be contingent upon satisfaction of specific conditions noted at the time of suspension.
-The student is required to vacate the campus within 24 hours of notification of the action, although this deadline may be extended upon application to, and at the discretion of, the Dean of Student Affairs.
+The student is required to vacate the campus within 24 hours of notification of the action, although this deadline may be extended upon application to, and at the discretion of, the Associate Dean of Student Affairs.
 During the suspension period, the student is banned from College property, functions, events, and activities.
-This sanction may be enforced with a stay away notice and/or No Contact action as necessary.
+This sanction may be enforced with a trespass action as necessary.

 College Dismissal: Permanent separation from the College.
 The student is banned from College property and the student's presence at any College-sponsored activity or event is prohibited.
-This action may be enforced with a stay away notice and No Contact action as necessary.
+This action may be enforced with a trespass action as necessary.

-Other Sanctions: Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Dean of Student Affairs or designee.
+Other Sanctions: Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Associate Dean of Student Affairs or designee.